robin-mathison/QN-Work/q-pass/README.txt

+The executable, Q-PASS, simulates the quantum routing protocol described in 4.2 of 'Modeling and Designing Routing Protocols in Quantum Networks' (https://arxiv.org/pdf/1909.09329.pdf).
+This implementation is in C.

+The program works by inputting s-d pairs that are recursively pushed onto a stack to find paths.
+These paths are then placed into a priority queue and ordered least to most hops.

 To run:
 "make" will make all needed *.o and *.h files.
 "./qpass -*" will execute the "qpass" executable.
 "-u" is undirected (meaning paths are two way)
-"-d" is directed (meaning paths are one way) ** this is recommended "-m" will print the matrix diagram e.g.: "./qpass -d -m" will run the executable as a directed Matrix with a printed output.
+"-d" is directed (meaning paths are one way) ** this is recommended "-m" will print the matrix diagram for visualization e.g.: "./qpass -d -m" will run the executable as a directed Matrix with a printed output.

 After execution, different paths can be made by entering pairs that simulate node to node